 - Scriptable for automation

-- Out-of-Band Management – remotely reboot power-on or power-off a system while simultaneously monitoring system health.
+- Out-of-Band Management – to remotely reboot, power-on/off a system while simultaneously monitoring system health.
 This is accomplished independently of the in-band processor.

-- Intelligent Power Control – manage Themis servers whether they are powered on or if an operating system is installed.
+- Intelligent Power Control– manages our servers whether they are powered on or if an operating system is installed.
 The Resource Manager appliance can remotely reboot, power-on or shutdown a system while simultaneously monitoring the fan speed and power voltages of the hardware.

 - Remote Media and ISO Images

-- Status Monitoring – Consolidates the status information for all Themis servers on the network and displays it on a web-based console.
+- Status Monitoring– Consolidates the status information for all our servers on the network and displays it on a web-based console.
 Monitors and displays server operating parameters including temperatures of key components, power voltages, and fan speed.

 - Easy Set up and Configuration